Lockhart Stadium

 Originally designed in 1959 for high school sports, the stadium's long-standing soccer connection began in 1977 when it became the home venue for the original Fort Lauderdale Strikers of the original North American Soccer League (NASL).
-In 1998, it was refitted for soccer to house the Miami Fusion in Major League Soccer, but the team folded in 2002.
+In 1998, it was refitted for soccer to house the Miami Fusion in Major League Soccer, but the team was withdrawn from the league and folded after the 2001 season.
 It was also the home stadium of the Florida Atlantic Owls football team from 2002 to 2010.
 Later it was the home of the Fort Lauderdale Strikers of the second iteration of NASL from 2011 to 2016.

-The stadium site was redeveloped in 2019 and 2020 with the construction of DRV PNK Stadium for Major League Soccer club Inter Miami CF.
+The stadium site was redeveloped in 2019 and 2020 with the construction of Chase Stadium for Major League Soccer club Inter Miami CF.

 History

 The stadium was built in 1959 as part of a new sports complex that also included the Fort Lauderdale Stadium baseball park.
 It was originally designed to host American football and track and field competitions for four local high schools: Fort Lauderdale High School, Stranahan High School, Northeast High School, and Dillard High School.
 The stadium was named for former city commissioner H. Y. "Doug" Lockhart and was dedicated at a football game on September 18, 1959.

 For nearly twenty years, Lockhart Stadium was primarily used for high school football and track, but occasionally saw use for state football as well as soccer.
 A more substantial role as a soccer venue came in 1977, when the Miami Toros of the original North American Soccer League relocated to the stadium, renaming themselves the Fort Lauderdale Strikers.
 This began Lockhart's long association with the sport.
 The Strikers played there until 1982, when they moved to Minnesota.
 On November 23, 1980, the United States men's national soccer team defeated Mexico 2–1 in a World Cup qualifier at Lockhart, the first U.S. win over Mexico in over 46 years.

 After the departure of the Strikers, the stadium largely returned to its original use for high school sports for several years.
 The stadium would, however, play host to Miami Dolphins scrimmages during training camps in the late 1990s.

 In 1998, the stadium was renovated for use by the Miami Fusion of Major League Soccer (MLS).
 The renovation increased capacity to 20,000 and redesigned the field expressly for soccer.
 This was an unusual move at the time, as all other MLS teams played in football stadiums, and started the league's eventual trend toward soccer-specific stadiums.

 The stadium continued to host high-profile soccer games through this period, including D.C.
 United's 1998 victory over Vasco da Gama in the Interamerican Cup.
 However, the Fusion were contracted by the league in 2002.
 In 2003 Lockhart was refitted once again for use by the Florida Atlantic University Owls college football team.
 In 2011, the Owls began playing at the on-campus FAU Stadium in Boca Raton.